Sexual Assault Awareness and Prevention Month Sexual Assault And Trauma

 About AKUA Mind and Body

 AKUA Mind and Body is a full-service addiction and mental health treatment center with multiple locations across California.
 We believe in treating the individual and not just the disorder and have a team of mental health experts who have experience in treating trauma and trauma-related disorders and any underlying co-occurring disorders.
-No matter your range or severity of symptoms or the type of traumatic event you experienced, your experience is valid.
+No matter the range or severity of symptoms or the type of traumatic event you experienced, your experience is valid.
 Our team at AKUA Mind and Body wants to help you navigate through this challenging journey and seek out a healthy and successful recovery.

 You might also like